List of Jimmy Neutron characters: Sam Melvick

+UltraLord

 UltraLord (voiced by Jim Cummings in the film and TV series and Rob Paulsen in the PC 2001 video game) is a superhero for whom Sheen has an unhealthy obsession and who stars in a TV series of the same name.
-His main enemy is Robo-Fiend (also voiced by Cummings).
+His main enemy is Robo-Fiend.
 Sheen has the largest UltraLord action figure collection and is offended when other characters call them "Dolls".
 In the film, Sheen is tricked by Cindy into showing his school class a rare, never-to-be-seen condition Ultralord action figure when Cindy asks how Sheen knew it was in the condition box.
 Also in the film, Sheen meets an UltraLord impersonator at Retroland and gets an "Ultra-mask" from him.
 Sheen has been seen wearing the Ultra-Mask throughout the show.

 Villains

+Yolkians

+The Yolkians are a race of egg yolk-like aliens in egg-like anti-gravity suits:

+King Goobot V

-King Goobot V (voiced by Patrick Stewart in the film, S. Scott Bullock in the TV series and Joe Whyte in the video game) is the Yolkian King who appears in the 2001 film and the episodes "The Eggpire Strikes Back" and "League of Villains".
+King Goobot V (voiced by Patrick Stewart in the film, S. Scott Bullock in the TV series, Joe Whyte in the video game) is the Yolkian King who appears in the 2001 film and the episodes "The Eggpire Strikes Back" and "League of Villains" where he is one of the main antagonists of the franchise.
 He had his armada kidnap all the parents in Retroville and attempted to sacrifice them to the Yolkian god, Poultra, a giant monstrous chicken.
 He was stopped by Jimmy and all the other children.

 He later returned in "The Eggpire Strikes Back" wanting to make amends with Retroville while claiming that Poultra made them do those awful things.
 This ploy was part of King Goobot's plot to get into Jimmy's lab and use his cloning machine to recreate Poultra.
 King Goobot was defeated again by Jimmy.

 In "The League of Villains", King Goobot formed the titular team by gathering Junkman, Baby Eddie, Grandma Taters, Eustace Strytch, Professor Finbarr Calamitous, Beautiful Gorgeous, and the Space Bandits in a plot to get revenge on Jimmy Neutron.

+Ooblar

-Ooblar (voiced by Martin Short in the film, Paul Greenberg in the TV series and Mark DeCarlo in the video game) is the Yolkian sidekick and younger brother of King Goobot.
-He no longer serves as Goobot's assistant because in the "League of Villains", Goobot said he was traded for sulfur butter.
+Ooblar (voiced by Martin Short in the film, Paul Greenberg in the TV series, Mark DeCarlo in the video game) is the Yolkian sidekick and younger brother of King Goobot.

+He no longer serves as Goobot's assistant because in the "League of Villains", Goobot said to the other villains that he was traded to the Bulgosians for some sulfur butter.

+Yolkian Fleet Commander

 The Fleet Commander (voiced by Rob Paulsen) of Goobot's forces who only appears as the main antagonist in the PC version of Jimmy Neutron: Boy Genius.
 He pays homage to Darth Vader, thanks to his mannerisms and armor.

+Poultra

 Poultra (vocal effects provided by Frank Welker) is a giant chicken-like monstrosity whom the Yolkians worship as a goddess.
-She only appears in the original film and in the hour-long TV episode "The Eggpire Strikes Back".
+She only appears in the original film.

+Poultra reappeared in the hour-long TV episode "The Eggpire Strikes Back" where King Goobot cloned her back to life.

 Her name is a play on the word "poultry".